Audio Visual Producer banner

 • Film and Television Institute of India (FTII), Pune:

-• Indian Institute of Mass Communication (IIMC), New Delhi:
+• Indian Institute of Mass Communication (IIMC), Delhi:

-• Focus: Known for its practical and industry-relevant training.
+• Why Choose: Known for its practical approach and industry connections.

 • Amity University:

-• Courses: Offers bachelor's and master's degrees in film and television production.
+• Courses Offered: Degree programs in media and communication with specializations in film and television production.

 Fees

-The fee structure for courses related to becoming an Audio Visual Producer in India varies widely depending on the type of institution, course level, and location.
-Here’s a general overview:
+The cost of pursuing a career as an Audio Visual Producer in India can vary widely depending on the type of institution, course, and location.
+Here’s a general overview of the fee structures:

 • Common Entrance Exams: